J0rgeSerran0/GeneralData/README.md

 ```
 CallingCountryCode.json
 ```
-> Include the calling and country code.
+> It includes the calling and country code.

 The field that you can find inside of this JSON are:
 * **Name** => name of the country